Federal Criminal Defense

 Call 703-763-0979 or 866-936-5614 for Advice About Federal Criminal Defense

-In most situations, you're already at a disadvantage just by being in federal court.
-Instead of dealing with a local prosecutor and suburban police departments, you're up against an Assistant United States Attorney who might even have a longstanding specialized focus on the prosecution of cases very much like yours.
+In most situations, you’re already at a disadvantage just by being in federal court.
+Instead of dealing with a local prosecutor and suburban police departments, you’re up against an Assistant United States Attorney who might even have a longstanding specialized focus on the prosecution of cases very much like yours.
 The prosecution will be backed up by the accumulated resources some of the most effective law enforcement agencies in the world: FBI, DEA, ATF, IRS or Homeland Security, and numerous “joint task forces” allied with local law enforcement.
 When the full might and power of the United States government is seeking to put you or your loved one in prison for a very long time – you need to find a top lawyer with experience in federal court.

 - Money laundering